Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 1.md

 You can see the repo of my raytracer [here](https://github.com/OneBogdan01/voxpopuli).

 ## Simple Area lights
-Hello, this is the first part of this 8 part series where I write down what I have learned in my journey learning about Raytracing on the CPU with voxels (which is of course in C++).
+Hello, this is the first of an 8 part series where I write down what I've learned about Raytracing on the CPU with voxels (which is of course in C++).
 ![State of my raytracer](RaytracerSoftShadows.png)

 ## The humble Point Light